 Full time: 6 months for if you have a Certificate III in Light Vehicle Mechanical Technology or equivalent

-(or 1.5 years, which will include the Certificate III in Light Vehicle Mechanical Technology)
+(or 1.5 years, which includes the Certificate III in Light Vehicle Mechanical Technology)

 This course will prepare you for advancement within your organisation or a pathway to higher skilled employment/training opportunities.

 International students must have successfully completed the Certificate III in Light Vehicle Mechanical Technology or equivalent.

 If you do not meet the entry requirements for this course, you may apply for the Certificate III in Light Vehicle Mechanical Technology with this course as a package offer.

 PLEASE NOTE: Box Hill Institute only accept enrolments from international students who are 18 years of age or above at the time of course commencement.